timothy-barry/glmeiv/README.md

 # glmeiv

-GLM-EIV is GLM-oriented variant of the errors-in-variables model.
+GLM-EIV is GLM-oriented extension of the classical errors-in-variables model.
-GLM-EIV models the response as a GLM of an unobserved predictor.
-A noisy version of the predictor is observed, which itself is modeled as a GLM of the true predictor.
 This repository primarily is intended for reproduction of the results reported in the paper "Exponential family measurement error models for single-cell CRISPR screens."
 Users who wish to employ the gRNA-only mixture assignment functionality of GLM-EIV to assign gRNAs to cells should reference the [sceptre package](https://katsevich-lab.github.io/sceptre/).